Use A Tire-Pressure Monitoring System

 Most new cars come with a TPMS.
 There are several varieties of aftermarket TPMS systems, most of which require demounting the tire and installing the sender inside the rim.
 It's not uncommon for these systems to require new senders when the battery powering it expires.
 Some work only when the vehicle is moving.
 Some have a range limited only to passenger-car tire pressures.
 My trailer tires called for 120 psi, which is out of the range of many systems.

 In my research, I came across HawksHead.
 One of their products will monitor up to 140 psi and screw right on the valve stem, and they have replaceable batteries.
 The sender just screws on the valve stem, but the receiver needs to be programmed to know which wheels have the senders and what psi and temp are associated with each.
 The receiver can manage up to 22 wheels.
 It will sound an alarm if there's a blowout, slow leak, or high temperature.
 The receiver is battery powered and it uses the auxiliary 12-volt plug, so you can take it with you as you walk around the rig, toggling through the pressure and temp of each tire.
 With the receiver in hand, if you unscrew the sender from the valve stem (resulting in zero pressure), it will alarm with a blinking position — a great way to know the system is set up correctly and working.
-It retails for
+It retails for about $239.

 Now here's a foolproof, fairly simple way to make sure your salty trailer always has working lights